The Beinecke Scholarship

 A scholarship given to Junior-level students with a history of receiving need-based financial aid who plan to enter a master’s or doctoral program in the arts, humanities or social sciences.
 The scholarship program seeks to encourage and enable highly motivated students to pursue opportunities in these fields.
 The ideal candidate is one for whom receiving the Beinecke would increase the likelihood of their being able to attend graduate school.

-Eligibility for the 2017 Beinecke scholarship requires meeting the following criteria:
+Eligibility for 2019-20 Beinecke scholarship advising requires meeting the following criteria:

 - U.S. citizenship or citizenship in American Samoa or the Commonwealth of the Northern Mariana Islands